txthinking/brook/docs/brook-wsclient.md

 ## Use the socks5 proxy

-Once brook is listening as a SOCKS5 proxy on localhost port `1080`, you need to configure your browser to use the SOCKS5 proxy.
+Once brook is listening as a SOCKS5 proxy on `127.0.0.1` port `1080`, you need to configure your browser to use the SOCKS5 proxy.

 There are two ways to cause your browser to use a SOCKS5 proxy: either system-wide, or browser by browser